10 of the Best Checking Accounts Around — and Why You Should Switch

 - No fees: With Varo, as long as you use one of more than 55,000 Allpoint® ATMs across the world, you’ll never pay fees.
 Additionally, you’ll pay no monthly service fees, no minimum balance fees, no foreign transaction fees and no cash replacement fees.
 You’ll just pay out-of-network ATM fees and cash deposit fees if you deposit cash in-store through Green Dot®.

-- All-in-one: In addition to a bank account, you can open a Varo Savings Account (earning 2.12% Annual Percentage Yield), connect your credit cards and more.
+- All-in-one: In addition to a bank account, you can open a Varo Savings Account (earning more than 20 times the interest than the national average), connect your credit cards and more.

 - Early access to your paycheck: Get paid up to two days before your check is typically posted when you set up direct deposit with Varo.